orbiting/mdast/README.md

 # Mdast Utils

+⚠️ This repository together with others has been merged into the [republik/plattform](https://github.com/republik/plattform) monorepo.
+Let's continue the journey there. ⚠️

 This repository contains utilities we've used to combine [mdast](https://github.com/syntax-tree/mdast) and [Slate](https://github.com/ianstormtaylor/slate) in our CMS—[Publikator](https://github.com/orbiting/publikator-frontend).

 Packages in this repo, all available on NPM: